 Balmy Summer afternoons call for entertaining.
 Whether it’s an intimate gathering, or a whole family affair, this is what Summer is made for and sometimes you just need to know where to begin.
-This is your guide to hosting your own dreamy Italian inspired gathering this season.

 You have to set the scene, and this comes down to perfect timing.
 Choose a time when the sun hangs low in the sky and saturates the earth with orange and terracotta hues.